 That aside, the transfer will require incurring extremely high costs because it will entail developing sites like Karuma from zero to international water adventure standards.

 “At the end of the day, this will translate into a hike on the charges for the adventures and in so doing this, the country risks driving its tourists into the arms of its competitors like Zambia because their fares will be more comfortable.”
 Knight warnsView Uganda Magazine

 Which opportunity cost is better?

-Wekesa bases his forecast on that fact that while less than 10% of the country’s tourism sector has been tapped, it is already earning revenue jaw dropping revenues.
-Considering that the country’s tourism investments is growing at a very promising pace, in five years’ time approximately 20% could be tapped meaning the current earning will have doubled or tripled-or even much more.
+Wekesa bases his forecast on the fact that while less than 10% of the country’s tourism sector has been tapped, it is already earning revenue jaw-dropping revenue.
+Considering that the country’s tourism investments are growing at a very promising pace, in five years’ time approximately 20% could be tapped meaning the current earning will have doubled or tripled-or even much more.

-Wekesa adds that since 2010, the number of prestigious tourism honours that Uganda has been earning has been increasing every other year that comes by.
-This is directly helping in marketing Uganda’s tourism endowments to the world thereby wooing for it more tourists.
+Wekesa adds that since 2010, the number of prestigious tourism honors that Uganda has been earning has been increasing every other year that comes by.
+This is directly helping in marketing Uganda’s tourism endowments to the world thereby wooing more tourists.

 Wekesa gives an example of the recently concluded Africa Travel Association Congress and Orbitz Rewards Program’s choice of Uganda as its preferred destination of 2014.

 “Orbitz is an international travel planner based in Chicago.
 In so choosing Uganda, the organization marketed the country’s tourism endowments to over its 5M online followers.”
 Said Wekesa